 With the hot mess that was 2020, we’re all looking for the easiest frugal living tips with a big impact.
-Whether you’ve lost your job, need to stretch your paycheck, or are building an emergency fund, these thrifty tips and tricks will help.
+Whether you’ve lost your job, finding yourself saying “I’m broke” too often, or are building an emergency fund, these thrifty tips and tricks will help.

 Frugal living in 2020 doesn’t mean giving up everything you love.
 It’s just learning to trim your monthly expenses (and even using services like Truebill or Trim) so that you can make your money stretch further.

 During the past two years of budgeting, we’ve found a lot of frugal tips to trim down our monthly expenses list.
 There’s no lack of ways to save money on a tight budget.
 Finding smart money saving tips is the easy part.

 The hard part about budgeting is really about making the mental adjustment to changing your spending and to consistently use those personal expense tracker app or monthly budget worksheet.

 On the surface, it can feel like being deprived.
 But when you stop and really think about why you’re doing it, you’ll realize that it’s just about deciding what’s really important to you.
 Is it owning a house?
 Getting a cleaning service to come once a week?
 Or having a cushy emergency fund just in case your employer’s check doesn’t deposit on time?

 No matter what your “why” is, just identifying it helps with prioritizing what’s important.